FitnessKit/FitDataProtocol/README.md

 ## Author

-Kevin A. Hoogheem
+This package is developed and maintained by Kevin A. Hoogheem

 ## License

-FitDataProtocol is available under the MIT license.
-See the LICENSE file for more info.
+FitDataProtocol is available under the [MIT license](http://opensource.org/licenses/MIT)